 Resume writing is nobody's favorite pastime.
-But Johnson & Johnson's talent experts have some valuable advice to make it easier on you.
+But our talent experts shared some valuable advice to make what can feel like a daunting task a little bit easier on you.

 For starters, take advantage of the resources that are available to you.
 Your career resources center at your school can provide coaching and advice on best practices for everything from CVs to cover letters.
 And when you write, Jamil advised, try to be "simple but precise."

 "It shouldn't be a long document," he said.
 "For undergraduates, one page is the right length."

 Beyond minimizing the length of the document, you should try use some of the language from the job description or careers page in your resume, too.
 Doing that can help ensure that your resume connects with the recruiter or hiring manager.

 "It's also a good idea to maintain a working draft of your resume, and to frequently update it," Jamil said.
 "Otherwise, you might omit some of your achievements."

 Finally, be sure to include all relevant work experience, however minor it might seem to you, according to Maren Berge, Senior HR Leader, University Recruiting, Johnson & Johnson Corporate.

 "Don't underestimate your work experience in retail, food service—whatever the case may be.
 You can learn a lot in jobs that involve customer service."

 Need more resume-writing pointers?
 Keep our checklist of resume do's and don'ts handy to help you craft and polish the perfect document.